 - It increases respect and trust: With the team recording success, it increases the respect and trust within the team.

 - And, It facilitates learning from the team leader: This thereby prepares the team members for future leadership tasks.

-The Leader-member exchange theory might not be the best leadership model to practice in most organizations because it violates the rules and characteristics of a good leader by research.
-A good leader must be able to work to the team members’ strength irrespective of their skills and knowledge.
+The Leader-Member Exchange Theory might not be the best leadership model to practice in most organizations because it violates the rules and characteristics of a good leader to research.
+A good leader must be able to work to the team members’ strengths irrespective of their skills and knowledge.
 It is tough to maintain harmony in the team when the Leader-member exchange theory is practiced.
-Segregating a set of the group as incompetent might attract personal sentiment to withholding future developmental opportunities.
+Segregating a set of the group as incompetent might attract personal sentiment to withhold future developmental opportunities.

 - Identify the out-group members